mithat/arduino-build/readme.md

 Setup
 -----
 * Copy the `Makefile` and `arduino.conf.example` files to the root of your Arduino project.
-* Open the `Makefile` you copied in a text editor and change the value of the `BB` variable to point to the `arduino-build` script found in this project.
+* Edit the copied `Makefile` so the `BB` variable points to the `arduino-build` script found in this project.
 * Rename the `arduino.conf.example` you copied to `arduino.conf`.
 Then change the variables in `arduino.conf` as described below (with examples):

 ### arduino.conf variables

+#### Build path

+    BUILD_PATH=..builds/my-project-name

+Where you want the build results to be put.
+Note: An [Arduino bug](https://github.com/arduino/Arduino/issues/8271) may cause rebuilding of the project to fail if the BUILD_PATH is inside the sketch folder.

 #### Arduino path

     ARDUINO_PATH=/home/username/opt/arduino